Friezes satisfying higher SL$_k$-determinants: Connection between the categories and -friezes

 \begin{proof} Let $F=F_{3,n}$ be a $\SL_3$-frieze of horizontal period $n=w+4$, for $w\in \{2,3,4\}$.
-Consider the associated Pl\"ucker frieze of type $(3,n)$.
-By Proposition~\ref{prop:cluster-in-F}, this contains a cluster-tilting object of $\cC(3,n)$.
+Consider the Pl\"ucker frieze $\mathcal{P}(k,n)$ of type $(3,n)$.
+It has the same width and period as $F$, and we can overlay $\mathcal{P}(k,n)$ on top of $F$ such that every $p_I$ for an almost consecutive $3$-subset $I$ of $[1,n]$ comes to lie on top of an entry in $F$.
+(Note that a choice is involved here, the way to overlay $F$ by $\mathcal{P}(k,n)$ is not unique.)
+This assigns to each entry $p_I$ in the Pl\"ucker frieze $\mathcal{P}(k,n)$ an integer $f(p_I)$ lying underneath $p_I$.
+By Proposition~\ref{prop:cluster-in-F}, the Pl\"ucker frieze $\mathcal{P}(k,n)$ contains a collection of entries $\{p_I \mid I \in \mathcal{I}\}$ such that $\bigoplus_{I \in \mathcal{I}} M_I$ is a cluster-tilting object of $\cC(3,n)$.
 Its image under $\psi_{3,n}^{-1}$ is a cluster in $\mathcal A(3,n)$ (cf. Corollary~\ref{cor:cluster-in-F-algebra}).
-Specialising the Pl\"ucker frieze $\mathcal P_{(k,n)}$ to the positive integers of this cluster yields a frieze of positive rationals on the AR-quiver of $\mathcal C(3,n)$ satisfying the mesh relations, as explained in Remark~\ref{R:image positive integers} .
+Specializing the indecomposable object $M_I$ for $I \in \mathcal{I}$ to $f(p_I)$ and calculating the remaining entries using the mesh relations yields a mesh frieze on the AR-quiver of $\mathcal C(3,n)$: By construction, the mesh relations are satisfied and as explained in Remark~\ref{R:image positive integers} all its entries are positive rationals.
 It remains to show that the entries are all integers.
 For this, we associate positive integers from $F$ to their positions in the corresponding Auslander-Reiten quiver/mesh frieze and use the mesh relations to see that all the other entries are sums and differences of products of these given positive integers.
 That proves the claim.
 We include pictures of the Auslander-Reiten quivers of these three categories along the way.

 (i) Let $w=2$ and $n=6$.
 The Auslander--Reiten quiver of $\cC(3,6)$ is shown in Figure~\ref{fig:AR36}.
 The indecomposables modules are indicated by black circles.
 Among them, the one corresponding to indecomposable rank 1 modules (or Pl\"ucker coordinates) appear with their label.
 The remaining two nodes correspond to rank 2 modules.